TaliZi/EX2-Web/README.md

-# to check this task - please read README2.md file
+# To check this task - please read README2.md file

 # Getting Started with Create React App